 Music for customers on waiting "on hold" on the telephone

 Marketing scripts for customers waiting "on hold" on the telephone

 Music and sound for advertising on tv, videos and films

 Sound is used in marketing to achieve various objectives including:

-Music and sounds can be used provide customers with information for example through a radio advert or through a telephone “voice over” for telephone callers placed on hold or waiting to talk to the organisation.
+Music and sounds can be used provide customers with information for example through a radio advert or through a telephone voice over for telephone callers placed on hold or those in a queue waiting to talk to the organisation.

 To learn about each one of the sound marketing objectives click on the relevant title above or click next to continue reading about all of sound marketing's aims and objectives.